 Back in March, I mentioned that I was reading Mark Scroggins’s new biography of Louis Zukofsky, The Poem of a Life.
 Mark and his family came over to our home for a dinner party a couple of months ago and he saw that I’d only gotten a couple hundred pages in.
-He said “that’s a respectable effort,” which of course meant that I had to finish the thing.
-And I’m really glad I did.
+He said “that’s aContinue reading “The Poem of a Life”

 Robert Lee Brewer asked around on Facebook for some advice on writing a bio for a poetry submission.
 I responded, and he included my comments here if you’re interested.
 My standard opening joke is included in there.